Patrick Mahomes' greatness on display again as Chiefs beat Bills to get to Super Bowl LV

 Chiefs cruise to Super Bowl with easy win

-Mahomes left the divisional round game against the Browns with a concussion.
-When Mahomes has been on the field this postseason, the Chiefs offense has been unstoppable.
+Mahomes left the divisional round game against the Cleveland Browns with a concussion.
+When Mahomes has been on the field this postseason, the Chiefs’ offense has been unstoppable.

-Mahomes was incredible against the Bills, despite coming off the concussion and dealing with turf toe.
+Mahomes was incredible against the Bills, despite coming off the concussion and dealing with a reported turf toe injury.
 He made his typical trick passes that nobody else can pull off.
 He peppered Travis Kelce and Tyreek Hill with precision passes all night.
 He was 29-of-38 for 325 yards, three touchdowns and no interceptions.
 Aaron Rodgers will win MVP and Josh Allen might get the second-most votes, but Mahomes is the best quarterback in the NFL.

-The Chiefs fell behind 9-0, mostly due to a muffed punt by Mecole Hardman.
-The Chiefs scored 38 of the next 44 points in the game.
+The Chiefs fell behind 9-0, mostly due to Mecole Hardman’s muffed punt.
+Kansas City scored 38 of the next 44 points in the game.
 Bills coach Sean McDermott kicked field goals on fourth-and-short twice, seemingly unaware that short field goals aren’t going to beat Mahomes and the Chiefs.
 The Bills simply weren’t ready to compete with the Chiefs on a championship stage.

-The Chiefs put the game away in the fourth quarter.
+K.C. put the game away in the fourth quarter.
 Rashad Fenton picked off Allen and had a 30-yard return.
-Mahomes lofted a 5-yard touchdown to Travis Kelce on third-and-goal shortly after.
+Mahomes lofted a 5-yard touchdown pass to Travis Kelce on third-and-goal shortly afterward.
 Mahomes gave a big fist pump and a yell after Kelce scored, punctuating his second AFC championship.

 The Bills and their exciting young quarterback should feel like they will have more chances to make a Super Bowl in the upcoming years.
-But they also know they’ll have to beat Mahomes and the Chiefs to make it there.
+They also know they’ll have to beat Mahomes and the Chiefs to make it there.
 That’s daunting.

 Patrick Mahomes continues to impress